apioo/fusio-docs/docs/backend/api/routes.md

 # Routes

 A route redirects the incoming request to an action.
 Beside the action you can attach various meta information to a route like the request and response schema or a description.
-Fusio can use these information to generate a fitting OpenAPI specification.
+Fusio can use this information to generate a fitting OpenAPI specification or client SDK.
 If a request method is public it is possible to request the API endpoint without an access token.

 ![routes_update](/img/backend/api/routes_update.png)